-ii Predictive coding
+Predictive coding

 Parties are making increasing use of information technology to assist in the review of large bodies of data.
 Such technology can take many forms.
 Predictive coding, for example, refers to the use of software to assess the likely relevance of documents to a dispute so as to limit the time and expense incurred in conducting a reasonable search for disclosable documents under CPR 31.7.
 In Pyrrho Investments Limited and another v.
-MWB Property Limited and others, 67 Master Matthews approved the use of predictive coding to expedite the search of more than 17 million documents.
+MWB Property Limited and others, 77 Master Matthews approved the use of predictive coding to expedite the search of more than 17 million documents.
 Ten reasons were given, chief of which was that predictive coding allows parties to search vast amounts of electronic documents at proportionate cost.
 Courts have since shown an increased inclination to order the use of predictive coding over and above other search methods, such as keyword searches.
 Pyrrho was approved in Brown v.
-BCA Trading Ltd,68 which endorsed the use of predictive coding in electronic disclosure.
-The court also stated that predictive coding would be significantly cheaper than a keyword search and there was no evidence to suggest that it would be less effective.

-65 In Kazakhstan Kagazy plc v.
+75 In Kazakhstan Kagazy plc v.
 Zhunus [2019] EWHC 878 (Comm), the High Court partially granted an order for specific disclosure apparently under CPR 31.12, noting that the proceedings were subject to CPR 31 when standard disclosure was ordered even though 'strictly' CPR 31 no longer applied.

-^{66 [1980] 1} WLR 627.
+^{76 [1980] 1} WLR 627.